jlauinger/bachelor-of-science/README.md

  - seemoo: 802.11 Encoder by SEEMOO lab and sample transmission implementation
  - simulation: various simulation and correlation models
  - util: helper functions, such as MAC header generation
+ - lib: functions from the Matlab File Exchange

 ## Notes